Why Summer Classes Online are the Right Choice for You

 Whether you’re motivated to save money on tuition or be strategic about graduating early, taking summer classes online is an ideal option for you.
 Between the quality of the classes, the community you’ll build, and the financial impact, it’s a can’t-lose proposition!

-At George Fox, 34 general education classes are offered, and all are taught by award-winning professors.
+At George Fox, 33 summer online courses are offered, and all are taught by award-winning professors.
 They are truly amazing classes.
 But don’t take my word for it!
 Hear from George Fox Digital students who took classes online all year and absolutely loved it!

 Still on the fence?
-Check out these five reasons why you can (and probably should) take some classes online.
+Check out these four reasons why you can (and probably should) take some classes online.

 Consider this: Taking summer online courses can be a great alternative to working a part-time job because of all the money saved on tuition.